MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-317.md

 # Vendor Pre-Payment Journal (report)

-The *Vendor Pre-Payment Journal* report shows the payment journal with payment discount and tolerance information.
+The **Vendor Pre-Payment Journal** report shows payment discount and tolerance information for payment journals.

+> [!NOTE]
-**Note**: The report shows payment discounts incorrectly when multiple credit memos were used in an application.
-In this case, the payment discounts for the extra credit memos are shown as unapplied amounts.
+> The report shows payment discounts incorrectly if multiple credit memos were used in a payment application.
+In this case, the payment discounts for the extra credit memos show as unapplied amounts.

 ## Use cases

 <!--
 Prompt